kanekescom/laravel-siasn-simpeg-api/README.md

 [![Build Status][ico-travis]][link-travis]
 [![StyleCI][ico-styleci]][link-styleci]

-This library is the abstraction of SIASN Simpeg API for access from applications written with Laravel PHP Framework.
+This library is the abstraction of SIASN SIMPEG API for access from applications written with Laravel PHP Framework.

 ## Installation